 Due to Ostarine’s recent creation, it is not approved by the FDA for human use, thus it is illegal to purchase for cosmetic purposes and is banned by sporting organizations, such as WADA.

 Ostarine and other SARMs are classed as ‘investigative compounds‘ and are only allowed for scientific research.

-This has led to SARMs manufacturers modifying their marketing strategy, labelling products as ‘research chemicals’ — instead of ‘dietary supplements’, effectively taking advantage of this legal loophole or gray area.
+This has led to SARMs manufacturers modifying their marketing strategy, labeling products as ‘research chemicals’ — instead of ‘dietary supplements, effectively taking advantage of this legal loophole or gray area.